 The Library's DVD collection provides entertainment and enlightenment with a focus on popular materials.
-DVD's, and future formats when appropriate, are purchased for adults and teens and placed in the general DVD collection.
+DVDs, and future formats when appropriate, are purchased for adults and teens and placed in the general DVD collection.
 Items purchased for this area include: major motion picture releases, television shows, and non-fiction/documentaries.

-DVD's purchased for children are housed in the children's collection.
-Items purchased for this area include: children's cartoons, children's TV shows, feature films with a particular or specialized interest exclusively to children, and non-fiction designed to reach the learning levels of children.
-All DVD's purchased for children will be rated G. Consideration will be given to unrated DVD's for children based on reviews.
+DVDs purchased for children are housed in the children's collection.
+Items purchased for this area include: children's cartoons, children's TV shows, feature films, and non-fiction designed to reach the learning levels of children.
+All DVDs purchased for children will be rated G. Consideration will be given to unrated DVDs for children based on reviews.